 Mum Claire says: “I will never forget the moment the radiologist said that she wasn’t happy with the scan.
 That was the moment when our lives changed forever.
 We were devastated.”

 Brave Ellen started chemotherapy within days and since then has had 8 cycles with tough side-effects, surgery to remove the tumour, plus sepsis and fluid on her lungs.
-She has also completed high dose chemotherapy, stem cell transplant, radiotherapy and is now approaching the end of her five cycles of immunotherapy.
+She has also completed high dose chemotherapy, stem cell transplant, radiotherapy and five cycles of immunotherapy.